Perhaps it’s Valentine’s Day.

 One warning: this doesn’t mean the person with ADHD gets a free pass.
 As the experts make clear in Living With ADHD, the diagnosis is an explanation–not an excuse.

-And those kind of people, whether they are your spouse, parent, friend, therapist, or coach who is sharing their thoughts with you in the TotallyADD Forums… well, they are a better gift than chocolate.
+And those kind of people, whether they are your spouse, parent, friend, therapist, or coach who is sharing their thoughts with you in our Patreon community, well, they are a better gift than chocolate.